hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 Who is the owner of the files in this directory?
 Which group do the files belong to?

 Basically, O2 has you (your account ID) listed both as an owner and a group, and this is usually the assignment for the files and folders in your personal directory.
+Essentially, when a new user is created on a Unix system, a group of the same name is created and personal files for that user are also "owned" by that user's group.

 ### Interpreting the permissions string

-Let's have a closer look at one of those permission strings for README.txt:
+Let's have a closer look at one of those permission strings in the first column for the `README.txt` file:

 ```bash
 -rw-rw-r--